 About the Program

-The Massachusetts Electric Vehicle Incentive Program (MassEVIP) administered by the Massachusetts Department of Environmental Protection (MassDEP) that provides incentives to eligible entities for the acquisition of electric vehicles (EVs) and and the installation of Level 2 dual-head charging stations.
+The Massachusetts Electric Vehicle Incentive Program (MassEVIP), administered by the Massachusetts Department of Environmental Protection (MassDEP), provides incentives to eligible entities for the acquisition of electric vehicles (EVs) and the installation of Level 2 dual-head charging stations.
 By launching MassEVIP, the Commonwealth demonstrated its commitment to increasing the deployment of EVs with the aim of giving these advanced technology vehicles higher visibility across the state.